-Women on Web, an international group based in Canada that provides advice and medication for women wanting an abortion in countries where it is banned, said it has seen a surge in inquiries from women in Brazil.
+Women On Web, an international group based in Canada that provides advice and medication for women wanting abortion in countries where it is banned, said it has seen a surge in inquiries from women in Brazil.

-About 10 percent of the 96,000 that emails the group receives every year come from Brazil, a spokeswoman said.
-Normally, the group asks for a donation of \$78 to \$100 to send abortion-inducing drugs through the mail.
+About 10 percent of the 96,000 emails the group receives every year come from Brazil, a spokeswoman said.
+Normally it asks for a donation of US\$78-100 to send abortion-causing drugs through the mail.
 Often, government customs inspectors seize the pills.

-On Feb.
-1, Women On Web announced it would send the drugs free to women with Zika.
+On February 1, Women On Web announced it would send the drugs for free to women with Zika.
 Emails from women in Brazil have increased more than 25 percent.

-Upper and middle class women can opt for safer, if illegal, abortions at discreet private clinics in Brazil, said Rebecca Gomperts, the group's founder, but for poor women the only option may be cheap back-alley clinics.
+Upper- and middle-class women can opt for safer, if illegal, abortions at discreet private clinics in Brazil, said Rebecca Gomperts, the group's founder, but for poor women the only option may be cheap back-alley clinics.

-"We just hope that women won't resort to really dangerous methods," she said.
+"We just hope that women won't resort to really dangerous methods,"she said.

-An estimated 800,000 to 1 million illegal abortions take place in Brazil every year, and about 200,000 women are hospitalized with complications from the procedure.
+An estimated 800,000 to one million illegal abortions take place in Brazil every year, and some 200,000 women are hospitalized with complications from the procedure.

-"Imagine the stress, the worry, the desperation of not knowing what will happen with you or the fetus.
+"Imagine the stress, the worry, the desperation of not knowing what will happen with you, or the foetus.
 It is intense suffering," said attorney Sinara Gumieri, a member of Anis, a feminist group preparing a new proposal to Brazil's Supreme Court giving women with Zika access to abortion.
 Most of those affected are women in poorer northeastern Brazil where the outbreak has been concentrated.

-The proposal also will call for better social services for children with microcephaly and those who care for them.
+The proposal will also call for better social services for children with microcephaly and those who care for them.

-But Brazil's powerful antiabortion lobby includes many influential female doctors and academics.
+But Brazil's powerful anti-abortion lobby includes many influential female doctors and academics.

-The Brazil Without Abortion movement, which claims 100,000 members across the country, has attacked the Anis proposal.
-Its president, Lenise Garcia, also a microbiologist at the University of Brasilia, compared it to "Nazi philosophy."
+The Brazil Without Abortion Movement, which claims 100,000 members across the country, has attacked the Anis proposal.
+Its president, Lenise Garcia, a microbiologist at the University of Brasilia, compared it to "Nazi philosophy."